These pages contain stories of those who served on the Home Front:

 Dorothy “Dot” Tanner married and had her first child during the war.
 In this way, and others, her experiences reflected the lives of millions of American women at that time.
 Before the attack on Pearl Harbor, Dot intended to marry her college sweetheart, Jack Tanner.
 The war, however, accelerated their wedding date.
 Both attended Pomona College in Claremont, California, although Jack was one year ahead of her.
 After his graduation in May 1942, Jack left for the Marine Corps’ Officers’ Candidate School in Quantico, Virginia.
 Dot joined him there in the fall, foregoing her senior year at Pomona.
 They married soon after her arrival.
 Before Jack shipped out for the Pacific, their first child, John, was born.
 With her husband’s departure, Dot focused on their toddler son.
 As she put it, “John was my life.”
 In the evenings she directed him to kiss an eight by ten inch photograph of Jack in uniform, so John would recognize his father once he returned.
 Every Sunday she took a picture of John and mailed it weekly to her husband.
 By the time Jack returned in 1946, Dot had written him over seven hundred letters and Jack over six hundred to her in their three years apart.
 World War II impacted Dot’s life in many ways.
 An early marriage meant she did not finish college.
 Due to Jack’s military service, Dot missed her husband’s presence at their son’s first steps, first words, and first birthday party.
 As Dot observed, too, she and Jack “missed [part of] their twenties.”
 Yet the war brought something very positive to her life aside from her son John.
 It transformed her in ways she perhaps would not have experienced without the war.
 Raising John as a single parent for most of his toddler years, Dot was “amazed” at what she did on her own during the war.
 Her self-confidence grew.
 In this way, Dot’s life again mirrored the lives of other military wives.

 Glenn G. Miller served, officially, as a civilian in a military capacity in World War II.
 He received an honorable discharge from the Army Air Corps in July 1945.
 Glenn’s service began, in a way, before the United States entered the war.
 In the spring of 1940 Glenn’s employer in Minnesota received a federal government contract to train college students as pilots (the Civilian Pilot Training Program, or CPTP).
 Washington, D.C. planned to create a pool of potential military pilots as Americans debated our possible entry into another world war.
 Glenn taught students under this program.
 In mid-1942, just months after the attack on Pearl Harbor, the Army tapped Glenn to train male cadets in Texas.
 That initial assignment lasted about a month, after which the military sent him to Avenger Field, outside of Sweetwater, Texas.
 At first, his students were still male cadets, but in February of 1943 a new group of young Americans arrived to be trained to fly military aircraft--the Women Air Force Service Pilots (WASP).
 They would be the first group of American women ever to fly military planes.
 Glenn served first as their instructor and later their “check pilot,” signing off on their abilities before they could graduate.
 Glenn took his female students seriously at a time when many people did not; he did not ridicule them or complain about his assignment.
 He shepherded seven classes of WASP through primary, basic, and finally advanced training.
 In so doing, he became part of a historic moment for women, the United States military, and for United States history.
-Read more of Glen's story here.
+Read more of Glenn's story here.

 Polly Felix married her husband, Jim, in June of 1943.
 They had known each other for years before that since they both grew up in the same area of Ashtabula, Ohio.
 Jim was close to Polly’s mother before he married, a relationship that grew out of Jim’s role as the neighborhood paperboy.
 The newlyweds were together for a year before the Army shipped him out to the European Theater.
 Jim and Polly lived near two Army bases in the months Jim went through training.
 Housing proved a “terrible” problem in both places.
 At one point in Hattiesburg, Mississippi, near Camp Shelby, the young couple lived in an enclosed back porch with no heat.
 Polly found a job in a flower shop to occupy her days and supplement the Army’s meager paycheck.
 In Little Rock, Arkansas when Jim was based at Camp Robinson, they lived in an old upstairs apartment they shared with mice.
 Polly worked in a shoe store.
 Once Jim left for Europe, Polly moved back to Ashtabula, staying with her parents.
 Letters and boxes flowed back and forth across the Atlantic in the year Jim served in Europe.
 To document those war years, Jim and Polly saved an amazing collection of memorabilia.
 Among the items are Jim’s draft card, two Valentine Day cards dated “February 14, 1943,” items from their wedding, pictures of them together in the States, photos of Jim and his buddies in Europe, the Blue Star banner that hung in the window of the home that belonged to Polly’s parents, and of course, letters they wrote to each other.
 They also have an almost empty box of cigarettes from Camp Shelby.
 Jim shipped home several items from Europe, things he acquired or, as Jim put it, articles he “rescued.”
 Perhaps the most touching piece, though, is a very small three-frame picture collection, held together by hinges.
 On the left is a shot of Jim in uniform, in the middle is one of Polly and Jim, and then the one on the right is a picture of Polly’s parents and her younger sister.
 Jim carried that with him throughout his combat service in northern Europe.